knowledge-learning/ehealthkd-2020/docs/pages/submission.md

 -rw-rw-r-- 1 user user  8756 abr 18 16:51 output_scenario3.txt
 ```

-## Runing the baseline on the test set
+## Running the baseline on the test set

 Once the test set input files are released, you will be able to test the baseline implementation on the test set as well.
 [Please read the details about the test set structure](resources#test-data).